For most children, flying through the air on a playground, tire, or front porch swing is just about the best entertainment there is.

 This post contains affiliate links.
 Read more.

 No doubt about it, swinging is FUN – but swing games are also full of amazing developmental benefits for kids.
 Movement or vestibular input is so very important for developing balance and helping children feel safe and secure as they explore and play.
-Swinging is a great way to provide this kind of sensory input for your child.
-Check out these unique and beneficial activities for kids – perfect for your next trip to the playground!
+Playing on swings is a great way to provide this kind of sensory input for your child.

 1 || Superman Have the child lay with his stomach on the swing, lifting arms and legs up as high as possible, flying like Superman!
 As he swings, can he reach to grab a toy or ball from your hand?
 Can he catch a ball that you toss out in front of him?
 Can he toss a ball to you or at a target?
 This is not only a great sensory experience, but awesome for strengthening the shoulders and back!

 2 || Tornado!
 Okay, so moms usually steer away from this one because it’s “not how a swing is meant to be used”…but spinning is such a great vestibular experience for kids that we couldn’t resist!
 Stand close by and help your little one turn his swing around and around a few times, then let that tornado spin!
-Prefer to play by the rules on the playground?
-Try the Whirl and Twirl swing or a tire swing.

 3 || Tug of War Want a new way to swing?
 Have your little one lie on the swing on her stomach.
 Holding one end of a jumprope, give her the other end to hold with both hands.
 Stand a few feet away from the swing and gently pull the rope to get your kiddo swinging!